 2 garlic cloves, coarsely chopped

 1 cup millet

 1 tsp orange zest

 3 ½ cups broth (fake chicken or vegetable)

 1 Tbsp lemon juice

-2 cups fresh asparagus, cut on a bias
+2 cups fresh asparagus chopped on a bias

 Sliced green olives, to taste – optional

-2. Add the remaining ingredients (except the olives, if using) and stir to combine.
+3. Add the remaining ingredients (except the olives, if using) and stir to combine.
 Cover with lid, and simmer over low heat for ~5 minutes.
-Remove the lid, taste and adjust seasonings, if needed (salt? lemon juice?).
+Remove the lid, taste the millet and beans dish and adjust seasonings, if needed (salt? lemon juice?).
 Top with sliced olives and serve immediately.